AIRI-Institute/HairFastGAN/README.md

 * Alternatively, you can use our [Colab Notebook](https://colab.research.google.com/#fileId=https://huggingface.co/AIRI-Institute/HairFastGAN/blob/main/notebooks/HairFast_inference.ipynb) to prepare the environment, download the code, pretrained weights, and allow you to run experiments with a convenient form.

+* You can also try our method on the [Hagging Face demo](https://huggingface.co/spaces/AIRI-Institute/HairFastGAN) 🤗.

 ## Scripts

 There is a list of scripts below, see arguments via --help for details.